Alg1d/php-dev-codex/README.md

 > **Why?** This significantly reduces the number of commits in the target branch, which in turn allows you to move
 > through the history of the branch faster.

+[^1]:_Model_ - aka DTO, used for moving data, that enters the application, around functionality.